 7. Bore Guide

-A universal bore guide like this one isn’t a necessity when it comes to cleaning your gun but it can help you in two ways.
+A universal bore guide isn’t a necessity when it comes to cleaning your gun but it can help you in two ways.
 First of all, it keeps the cleaning rod centered in a rifle’s bore to help prevent damage to the rifling.
 Secondly, it prevents bore cleaning solvents from dripping into the receiver of your rifle.

 Of course, if you really want to keep things simple you should consider getting a complete gun cleaning kit for any specific caliber.
 Or, better yet, get a multi-caliber kit that covers handguns, rifles and shotguns.
 No matter what kind of gun cleaning item you are looking for, you can count on Triggers and Bows to have just what you need.
 Visit us today at 340 Bishopsgate Road in Burford, or check out our products online.